erik-helleren/growing-SEs/src/teaching/3_teaching.md

 ## Understand their thought process

 One of the key parts of developing a quality software engineer is to build a good thought process.
-Focusing on the whole thought process, or a *chain of thought*, allows you to inspect each link in that chain to make sure its without fault.
+When investigating a though process, I like to envision a mental [mind map](https://en.wikipedia.org/wiki/Mind_map).
+Each strand of thought branches outward from the problem, building understanding of the problem, the solution space, investigating the solutions, and so on.

+While asking for mind maps for larger projects and work items is appropriate, its very high cost.
+As such, I recommend conducting frequent and timely mini post mortem interviews.
+By asking open ended questions and  is the best way to investigate your students chain of thought.
 This is a great tool when applying modeling, pairing, and synchronous code review.
 It lets you understand why the end state got to be what it is.
-But this technique allows us serves as a valuable teaching tool.

-The final result is just a side effect of the process.
-So its important that you are patient and listen to their whole process before providing feedback.
-Its tempting to jump in at the first wrong thing, but knowing how they thought after that first fault is just as important as before.
+Like all post mortem's, its value is strongly correlated with the quality of the questions being asked.
+So before you start the interview, spend a few moments to create a plan.

+- Decide on the scope.
+It could be on a single method or a PR.
+It can be on a design document or something that the student says they are planning on doing.
+- Would it be best to start at the result or the problem?
+The result is typically best for debugging code quality and correctness issues, and the problem is typically the best place to start for design related questions.
+- Review the problem and result and try to build your own mental mind map.

-For each link in the chain that was correct, fully thought out, and intentionally addressed, provide positive feedback.
+For each node in the map that was correct, fully thought out, and intentionally addressed, provide positive feedback.
 For example "Yes, you did think about network and system issues correctly when you implemented this exception handling and retry logic."
-This is especially important to do if you have a chain with a bad link in the middle.
-It can prevent backsliding and self-doubt in some cases, but at the very least, it stresses that you got a 90% instead of a 50%.
+This is especially important to do if you have a map with a bad node or decision in the middle.
+Keep going forward after you discuss that bad choice to find the right choices after it.
+It can prevent backsliding and self-doubt around the skills that they already have in the bag.
+It stresses that to the student that they got a 90% instead of a 50%.

-Next, each link that wasn't quite fully flushed out, but was headed in the right direction you get to provide mixed feedback.
+Next, each node that wasn't quite fully flushed out, but was headed in the right direction you get to provide mixed feedback.
 This lets the student know they did something right, they just needed to take an extra step or two.

-Lastly are links that are just bad.
+Lastly are nodes that are just bad.
 Approach these carefully.
 Try to understand what happened here.
 Was it just a new concept that was never learned?
 Was it sloppiness or forgetfulness?
 Did it depend on a skill that was introduced but the student didn't have the time to develop proficiency?
-Seriously examine the "bad" link before providing feedback.
+Seriously examine the "bad" node before providing feedback.
 This might involve delving in a bit more to understand the circumstance.

 By focusing on the thought process instead of the final product it is a bit easier to provide high value and actionable feedback.
 Stress with your student that Sr engineers are constantly trying to improve their thought processes to be more robust, so there is no shame in needing improvement.
 Remember: Your student is human and wants to feel like they are meeting expectations and growing.
 It will also take time for them to develop these skills.
 Stressing the following whenever using this technique: